StratoTrack APRS Transmitter

-- Low power modes – the StratoTrack can transmit for up to one week, day and night, on a single AA battery.
+- Low power modes – the StratoTrack can transmit for up to one week on a single AA battery.
 This allows for easy tracking of endurance flights.

 - Sensor suite – the StratoTrack has a temperature sensor for studying the upper atmosphere as well as a voltage sensor for monitoring battery health.

 By default, the StratoTrack transmits once per minute.
 This can be changed to once per 5 minutes or once per 15 minutes.
 Approximate battery life is as follows:

 - once per minute - 24 hr